 This part of the wall is often empty, so you will have some peace and serenity on your hike today.
 Another highlight of Jiankou is the enemy observation tower known as, "Ying Fei Dao Yang", so named because this watchtower was erected on the highest peak in the area, and eagles and hawks often perch on it.
 Although the majestic wall is slowly being conquered by small trees and brambles, but the view from the top is still stunning!

 You can hike down to the parking lot, take a cable car, or take a toboggan ride (highly recommended, and lots of fun!) down to meet our driver.
 We will then have a lunch at a local restaurant.
-We will then drive back to Beijing and drop you off at your hotel.
+We will then drive back to Beijing and drop you off at your hotel in the afternoon, anytime between 3 and 5 depending on the traffic.
 This trip can be taken at any point in the year.
 Even in winter the snow-covered wall makes for perfect scenery.

 Mutianyu Toboggan (German technology)